tize-72/KnowPath/README.md

 # Get Start
 - ## 1.Deploy FreeBase locally
-    Here we would like to acknowledge [ToG](https://github.com/GasolSun36/ToG/tree/main/Freebase) for providing the FreeBase initialization method.
+    Here we would like to acknowledge [ToG](https://github.com/GasolSun36/ToG/tree/main/Freebase) for `providing the FreeBase initialization method`.
 They have offered a relatively comprehensive installation and startup procedure for FreeBase, so this step can be followed by referring to their provided process.

 - ## 2.Install the necessary pip packages
     Run the following command to install the required dependencies: